 This two-day course is designed for business owners and entrepreneurs who are ready to create a business plan.
 All the essential steps are covered, including drafting the original document; identifying the audience; gathering information; researching; describing product plans; and marketing, sales, and accounting terms.
-Students will come away from the course energized and prepared to write their business plan.
+Students will come away from the course energised and prepared to write their business plan.

 WHAT STUDENTS LEARN

 - Research and analyse the individual components needed for a business plan